Ujhik/Dynamic-Storage-Piles/README.md

 This mod requires [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) and [Jötunn](https://valheim.thunderstore.io/package/ValheimModding/Jotunn/).\
 Extract the content of `DynamicStoragePiles` into the `BepInEx/plugins` folder or any subfolder.

+If the mod is installed on the server, it will be enforced for all players.

 ## Other mods